Seaton, Ontario: Politics

 In the early 1970s, the provincial government expropriated and purchased approximately 8,100 hectares of land in north Pickering.
 These lands, known as the North Pickering Land Assembly, were acquired to develop a community of approximately 250,000.
-This community would serve the proposed federal international airport, which was to be located just to the north.
-To date, not only has an airport not been constructed, but there is no official decision regarding whether it is required.
+This community was intended to serve the proposed federal international airport, which was to be located just to the north, prior to the project's cancellation in 2025.

 The Seaton lands (originally known as Cedarwood), have received much attention from local residents and environmentalists.
 It was a prominent component of the North Pickering Land Exchange of November 2003 enacted by the Liberal provincial government, in which developers received land in Seaton in exchange for lands owned by those developers on the Oak Ridges Moraine, primarily in Richmond Hill and Uxbridge.
 Development of the area began near Taunton Road in 2017, as well as at Whites Road and Highway 7 as of 2023.